-The Principles for Positive Impact Finance are a high-level, inclusive, framework for holistic impact management by financial institutions at the heart of their business operations.
+The Principles for Positive Impact Finance are a high-level, inclusive, meta-framework for holistic impact management by financial institutions at the heart of their business operations.
 They are the core component of the Positive Impact Initiative for banks and investors.

 By requiring that the three dimensions of sustainable development (environmental, social and economic) be considered via a transparent appraisal of both positive and negative impacts, they are designed to complement existing impact frameworks to: